digital-preservation/droid/README.md

 Archive  `droid-binary-${VERSION}-bin-win64-with-jre.zip`

-You will need JAVA 8 to 21 installed to run DROID.
+You will need JAVA 21 installed to run DROID.
 For Windows users who might not be able to install JAVA, the provided bundle includes JAVA 21.

 Unpack the archive `droid-binary-${VERSION}-bin-win64-with-jre.zip`, then use the `droid.bat` script to run the application.